-Your first stop along the South Coast is Seljalandsfoss waterfall, a 60-metre high feature which, if conditions allow, can be walked all the way around, presenting an excellent opportunity to see the water and surrounding landscape up close.
+Your first stop along the South Coast is Seljalandsfoss waterfall, a 197 feet (60-meter) high feature which, if conditions allow, can be walked all the way around, presenting an excellent opportunity to see the water and surrounding landscape up close.

 You will next head a short distance to the second waterfall of the day, Skógafoss.
-Skógafoss is much wider than Seljalandsfoss, with a 65-metre drop.
-Whilst driving between these two waterfalls, you will also likely spot the subglacial volcano, Eyjafjallajökull.
+Skógafoss is much wider than Seljalandsfoss, though the same height.
+While driving between these two waterfalls, you will also likely spot the subglacial volcano, Eyjafjallajökull.

-Next up, a spot of adventure!
-You will pull up to the Sólheimajökull glacier tongue where your experienced guide will provide you with all of the necessary equipment for some ice hiking.
+Next up is a spot of adventure.
+You will pull up to the Sólheimajökull glacier tongue, where your experienced guide will provide you with safety information and all of the necessary equipment for some ice hiking.

-Your guide will present you with a safety briefing, as well as eagerly share their knowledge of the glacier and surrounding area.
 Following that, you will begin your hike, passing fantastic and intricate ice sculptures and the pale-blue crevasses of the ice cap.
-The higher you summit, the more beautiful the surrounding panoramas.
+The higher you climb, the more beautiful the surrounding panoramas.

-Next, you will visit the black sand beach Reynisfjara, famous for its fascinating basalt column cliffs, and strangely shaped rock formations that rise out of the ocean.
-You will make a passing visit to the small fishing village of Vík before continuing on to Skaftafell Nature Reserve, which is only a small section of the aesthetically gorgeous Vatnajökull National Park.
+Next, you will visit the black sand beach Reynisfjara, famous for its fascinating basalt column cliffs and strangely shaped rock formations that rise out of the ocean.
+You will make a passing visit to the small fishing village of Vík before continuing to Skaftafell Nature Reserve, which is only a small section of the gorgeous Vatnajökull National Park.